-To start up the Surveyor MSQ Plus system
+To start the MSQ Plus Mass Detector

 - 1. Turn on the power for your system: - a.
-Turn on the power to the Surveyor MSQ system by toggling the MAINS IN switch to the On position. - b.
+Turn on the power to the MSQ Plus Mass Detector by toggling the MAINS IN switch to the On position.

+- b.
 Turn on the power to your LC devices.
 Wait for the LC devices to complete their initialization before proceeding. - c.
 Turn on the Edwards forepump by setting its power switch to the On position. - 2.
 Turn on the data system computer.
 Wait until Windows is running.
 From the Windows desktop, double-click the Xcalibur icon. - 3.
 Pump down the instrument: - a.
-Right-click the Surveyor MSQ Plus Server icon in the System Tray portion of the Windows Taskbar and choose Pump from the shortcut menu. - b.
-Wait for the Surveyor MSQ Plus MS detector to reach high vacuum.
+Right-click the Server icon, S:06 PM, in the system tray of the Windows taskbar, and choose Pump from the shortcut menu. - b.
+Wait for the MSQ Plus Mass Detector to reach high vacuum. - c.
 When system reaches the appropriate vacuum pressure, the server light changes from flashing amber to solid amber.
 Reaching high vacuum takes approximately 10 minutes.

-- c.
-If the Surveyor MSQ Plus MS detector has not reached vacuum after 30 minutes (The server light might still be red or flashing amber.
-Refer to Table 2 on page 20.), check for leaks in the system. - 4.
-Open the Tune window by double-clicking the Server icon in the System Tray of the Windows Taskbar. - 5.
-If the Per Method Parameters table is not open, open it by clicking the Per Method Parameters slide bar on the right side of the Tune window.
-See Figure 79. - 6.
-Turn on the nitrogen gas by clicking the Nitrogen Gas toggle On/Off button in the General Control group of the Per Method Parameters table (Figure 79).
+If the MSQ Plus Mass Detector has not reached vacuum after 30 minutes, the server light might still be red or flashing amber.
+Refer to Table 1 on page 19 to check for leaks in the system.

+- Open the Tune window by double-clicking the Server icon in the system tray of the Windows taskbar. - 5.
+If the Per Method Parameters table is not open, open it by clicking the Per Method Parameters slide bar on the right side of the Tune window, as shown in Figure 82.

+Figure 82.
+Per Method Parameters table

+6. Turn on the nitrogen gas by clicking the Nitrogen Gas toggle On/Off button in the General Control group of the Per Method Parameters table, shown in Figure 82.

-The On/Off toggle button turns from gray to green and the text to the left of the button changes from Off to On.
+The On/Off toggle button turns from gray to green, and the text to the left of the button changes from Off to On.
 Within a few seconds, you hear the nitrogen supply to the API source turn on.

-7. Put the instrument into the Operate mode by clicking the toggle Operate On/Off button (Figure 79).
+7. Put the instrument into the Operate mode by clicking the toggle Operate On/Off button shown in Figure 82.

-The button turns from gray to green and the text changes from Off to On.
+The button turns from gray to green, and the text changes from Off to On.

-8. To set the probe temperature, click the Probe Temperature Setpoint box, and then type an appropriate value for your application (Figure 79).
+8. To set the probe temperature, click the Probe Temperature Setpoint box shown in Figure 82, and type an appropriate value for your application.

-The Surveyor MSQ Plus MS detector is ready to use as soon as the Probe Temperature readback value approaches that in the setpoint box, although for most stable operation Thermo Fisher Scientific recommends that you wait approximately 10 min for the source to equilibrate.
+The MSQ Plus Mass Detector is ready to use as soon as the probe temperature readback value approaches that in the setpoint box, although for most stable operation Thermo Fisher Scientific recommends that you wait approximately 10 minutes for the source to equilibrate.
+There is an allowable 2-5% tolerance on the readback.